Why You Should Consider Working with a Physical Therapist (PT)

 One proposed theory is that the brain and central nervous system are not integrating well with the peripheral sensory systems (vision, vestibular, etc.) and so balance, coordination, and one’s sense of where the body is in space is impaired.
 Though this may not fall into the category of concussion rehabilitation, orthopedic rehabilitation can help address proprioception and neuromuscular control impairments for athletes who are looking to return to play.

-A clinical trial led by Dr. Jennifer Renaker found that athletes who received individually tailored physical therapy starting at ten days after a concussion recovered more quickly.
+A clinical trial led by Dr. Jennifer Reneker found that athletes who received individually tailored physical therapy starting at ten days after a concussion recovered more quickly.
 The athletes who had the early PT returned to play an average of 10.5 days sooner, and their symptoms lasted 3.5 days less.
-Dr. Renaker has a current clinical trial studying the use of physical therapy for injury prevention.
+Dr. Reneker has a current clinical trial studying the use of physical therapy for injury prevention.
 The study will use PT to address sensorimotor dysfunctions that may have been caused by a history of concussion and which could lead to increased injury risk.
 (See box).

 “Some of the basic tests used for determining when an athlete is recovered from concussion aren't sensitive enough and don't fully tax the athlete to assess how well the brain and body are communicating.
 So even when we believe athletes have recovered, they often aren't fully ready to participate.”
 Shellie Acocello, PhD, ATC, senior author of a new study presented at the National Athletic Trainers' Association (NATA) 70th Clinical Symposia & AT Expo in June 2019.